Develop, train, test, and deploy ML across the hybrid cloud

 OpenShift AI is a part of Red Hat AI.
 It provides IT operations with an environment that is simple to manage, with straightforward configurations on a proven, scalable, and security-focused platform.

 Available as a traditional software product or managed cloud service, OpenShift AI supports popular generative AI (gen AI) foundation models, letting you fine tune and serve these pretrained models for your unique use cases and with your own data.
 You can even distribute workloads across multiple Red Hat OpenShift clusters, independent of their location.
-The platform is layered on top of OpenShift and makes it simpler to exploit AI hardware acceleration, supporting central processing unit (CPU) and graphic processing unit (GPU)-based hardware infrastructure, including NVIDIA and AMD GPUs and Intel XPUs—all without the need to stand up and manage your own data science platform.
+The platform is layered on top of OpenShift and makes it simpler to exploit AI hardware acceleration, supporting central processing unit (CPU) and graphic processing unit (GPU)-based hardware infrastructure, including NVIDIA, AMD, and Intel accelerators.

 Table 1.
 Features and benefits of Red Hat OpenShift AI